Naughty (Adamski album)

 Naughty is the second studio album, third album overall, by English acid house DJ and record producer Adamski, released in 1992 on MCA Records.
 It includes the single "Never Goin' Down!", featuring Jimi Polo, which was backed as a double A-side with "Born to Be Alive!", featuring Soho (No. 51 in the UK Singles Chart), plus the singles "Get Your Body!", featuring Nina Hagen (UK No. 68), and "Back to Front" (UK No. 63).
-None of the singles achieved similar success as Adamski's previous singles and the album failed to chart.

 Track listing

 All tracks written by Adamski, except where noted.